Giftbit/Lightrail-API-V2-Docs/docs/home.md

 Lightrail makes it easy to create gift cards, manage customer account credit, run promotional discount programs, and collect payment all in one unified checkout solution.

 The checkout solution allows you to submit a customer's shopping cart along with a list of sources to pay for the order.
 The payment sources can be value held by that customer in Lightrail along with external value, such as a credit card, to pay for any remainder on the order.
 Lightrail takes care of the complexity of this split-tender transaction, ensuring value in Lightrail and external credit cards are charged the correct amount.

 ## Checkout with Lightrail
 Let's look at an example.

-Suppose a customer has $20 account credits and also you're running a Facebook ad campaign for 20% all orders that use the promotion code `EASYMONEY`.
+Suppose you're running an ad campaign for 20% all orders that use the promotion code `EASYMONEY`.

-Now, perhaps that customer of yours wants to buy a $30 product enters the `EASYMONEY` code during checkout.
-Using the `/orders` endpoint it is easy to complete this entire transaction in a single request.
+Perhaps a customer who has $20 account credits visits your store, enters the promotion code, and wants to purchase a $30 product.
+Using the `/orders` endpoint it is easy to complete the payment for this entire transaction in a single request.

 **Request**: `POST /transactions/orders`
 ```json